Educational Purpose Disclaimer

 Suricata

 Suricata is a high-performance network IDS/IPS and network security monitoring engine.
-It can inspect network traffic at very high speeds while detecting complex attack patterns.
+It can inspect network traffic at extremely high speeds while detecting complex, multi-stage attack patterns.
+Suricata supports multi-threading, making it ideal for high-traffic environments.

 Zeek (formerly Bro)

-Zeek is a powerful network analysis framework used for security monitoring.
-Unlike traditional IDS systems, Zeek provides deep insights into network behavior and protocol analysis.
+Zeek is a powerful network analysis framework used for deep security monitoring.
+Unlike traditional IDS systems that rely purely on signatures, Zeek provides deep behavioral insights into network traffic and supports rich protocol analysis across dozens of application-layer protocols.

-Honeypots are decoy systems designed to attract attackers and study their behavior.
+Honeypots are decoy systems strategically deployed to attract attackers and study their tactics, techniques, and procedures (TTPs) in a controlled environment.

 Conpot

 Conpot is an ICS/SCADA honeypot designed to emulate industrial control systems.
-It helps security researchers study attacks targeting critical infrastructure.
+It helps security researchers study and understand attacks targeting critical infrastructure, which is increasingly targeted by nation-state actors.

 Glastopf